 - Immediately divide the meat and onions between the two rolls.

-This recipe serves two very hungry people or the sandwiches can easily feed 4 people by cutting them in half.
+This recipe serves two very hungry people or the sandwiches can be cut in half to easily feed 4 people.
 They are very large sandwiches.